reiver/reiver-uuid/chapters/unique-id-examples/README.md

 1995-09-000-08750
 ```

-Or alternatively, could more compactly write it as:
+Or maybe, alternatively, could more compactly write it as (if each part was always the same number of characters):
 ```
 19950900008750
 ```